-- The City used 430,914 MMBtus of energy in FY2019, a 7% reduction from our baseline year of FY 2010.
-Consumption was up slightly from 2018, mostly due to an increase in natural gas associated with a colder winter. - For the third year in a row, the State's Office of Energy Resources recognized Providence with its Lead By Example award.
-The City was recognized in 2019 for its part in the development and hosting of the 23.1 MW Gold Medal Farm solar array in Cranston, RI. - The City's expenditures on energy have declined by 28% since FY 2010.

-- Greenhouse gas emissions from municipal facilities have decreased by 24% since FY 2010, the result of cleaner fuels, LED lighting conversions, and heating system upgrades. - The City's electricity use, although slightly higher in FY 2019, continued its overall downward trend at about 38.9 million kWh, down from 54.5 million kWh in 2010. - The City has reduced #2 fuel oil consumption 95% since 2010.
-As of December 2016, heating oil was eliminated from all City school buildings. - The City's LED retrofit of its streetlights has saved over 31.3 million kWh since 2016, preventing 22,140 metric tons of CO2e from entering the atmosphere.
-This project has saved the City about \$4.8 million after project loan payments. - 14 buildings increased their Energy Star scores between FY 2018 and FY 2019.
+- The City used 412,015 MMBtus of energy in FY 2021, a 11% reduction from our baseline year of FY 2010.
+Consumption was up from 2020, mostly due to an increase in natural gas associated with a colder winter and COVID protocols. - The City's expenditures on energy have declined by about 30% since FY 2010. - Greenhouse gas emissions from municipal facilities have decreased by 27% since FY 2010, the result of using cleaner fuels, LED lighting conversions, and heating system upgrades. - The City's electricity use stayed almost exactly the same in comparison to FY 2020, continued its overall downward trend at about 36 Million kWh, down from 54.5 million kWh in 2010. - The City has reduced #2 fuel oil consumption 95% since 2010.
+As of December 2016, heating oil was eliminated from all City school buildings. - 34 out of 82 buildings have decreased their Weather Normalized Site EUI in comparison to FY 2020.